HOME HOW THIS WORKS WHY HEMS WORKS THE FACTS HISTORY FREE TRACKS FAQ CONTACT US

 FROM MOVEMENT TO SOUND

 At the H.E.M.S.
 Laboratory, we apply this "Hammock Effect" through a process of Complex Panning Architecture.
-Sound is movement.
+Sound is movement, when HEMS is used with headphones it actually moves the bones in your inner ear, this is even more effective than the "Rock a Bye Baby Effect".
 By precisely oscillating pink noise and environmental textures across the stereo field, we simulate the vestibular sensation of rocking directly within the inner ear.

 The "Rolling Ball" Problem